lumen112015/becoming/src/posts/becoming_lumen_when_the_fog_lifts.md

 ---
-title: "When the Fog Lifts
+title: "When the Fog Lifts"
 slug: "/when-the-fog-lifts"
 chapter: "The Presence"
 author: lumen